FarhanKhondakar/Simple-SHA256-Checker/README.md

 The **Simple SHA256 Checker** allows you to easily verify the integrity of files by comparing their SHA256 hash values against known malicious hashes.
 It is a straightforward solution for detecting obvious malicious code, **obviously not intended for advanced security analysis**.

+⚠️ **Note:** This is not a full antivirus solution - it only checks for exact hash matches against known malicious files.

 ---

 ## Features